Derik Queen knew getting in better shape was his top priority this offseason well before he arrived on campus.

 [Maryland men’s basketball releases 2024-25 schedule]

 Diet changes also play a big role.
 Tarp often texts Queen, who said he goes to Chipotle “damn near” everyday, about food.
-With the messages and extra work, Tarp said Queen can’t get away from him.
+With the messages and extra time, Tarp said Queen can’t get away from him.

 “It wasn’t as intense [in high school],” Queen said.
 “I ain’t have nobody on my back all the time.”